jacob-carlborg/hemnet-tech-assignment/README.md

 - Design choices and their advantages and disadvantages

 To solve the assignment, clone this repo and push it with your solution to a new repository.

+## Design Decisions

+* Package is the main business concept
+* Therefore a Municipality belongs to a Package, not the other way around
+* Municipalities are unique by their name and the Package they belong to
+* For simplicity, Municipalities are case sensitive